mckennapsean/wood-shader/README.md

 Shader Code
 -----------

 The BRDF has been coded into the wood shaders ( [wood-shader/wood.frag](/wood-shader/wood.frag) & [wood-shader/wood.vert](/wood-shader/wood.vert) ).
-The main code for the BRDF is in *wood.frag*.
+The main code for the BRDF is in [wood.frag](/wood-shader/wood.frag).
 It is based on the Renderman shader that the original authors used to produce their final images.
 The bulk of this project was understanding the Renderman code and writing the same shader from scratch in GLSL.

 All the shader code matches the equations presented in **Section 4** of their paper, the *Shading Model for Wood*.
 This method specifically applies to the sub-surface reflection of finished wood, where light refracts and reflects off the internal wood fibers.
 The surface reflection, like in the original paper, has been implemented using a simple Phong model.
 Together, these two pieces (surface & sub-surface reflection) are the fundamental components of the BRDF.